wazo-platform/wazo-platform.org/content/uc-doc/high_availability/high_availability.md

 4 scripts are used to manage services and data replication.

--   xivo-master-slave-db-replication \<slave\_ip\> is used on the master to replicate the master\'s data on the slave server.
+-   xivo-master-slave-db-replication <slave_ip> is used on the master to replicate the master's data on the slave server.
 It runs on the master.
 -   xivo-manage-slave-services {start,stop} is used on the slave to start, stop monit and asterisk.
-The services won\'t be restarted after an upgrade or restart.
+The services won't be restarted after an upgrade or restart.
--   xivo-check-master-status \<master\_ip\> is used to check the status of the master and enable or disable services accordingly.
+-   xivo-check-master-status <master_ip> is used to check the status of the master and enable or disable services accordingly.
 -   xivo-sync is used to sync directories from master to slave.